jnericks34/Getting-and-Cleaning-Data-Course-Project/README.md

 ### Goal:
 The goal of this project is to create a tidy dataset that will contain the average values of 30 subjects across 6 different activities for only the features that are classified as mean or standard deviation values.
 This dataset needs to be properly labeled.

+### R script called run_analysis.R does the following:

+  1 Merges the training and the test sets to create one data set.
+  2 Extracts only the measurements on the mean and standard deviation for each measurement.
+  3 Uses descriptive activity names to name the activities in the data set 4 Appropriately labels the data set with descriptive variable names.
+  5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Requirements and Code: